Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 # IoP Profile Server - Installation

-In order to install and run Profile Server, you need to
+In order to install and run the Profile Server, you need to

  * Install .NET Core,
  * install OpenSSL (needed only for TLS certificate generation),